-In addition to the DSG funding, a school receives Pupil Premium of £1,320 for each of its primary age free school meal-entitled students, £935 for those in the secondary sector, £300 for children in service families or £2,300 for students in care or adoption.
-There is funding for post-16 students at Green Lane and Fox Wood special schools, on a national learner standard rate.
+In addition to the DSG funding, school's receive a Pupil Premium of £1,345 for each of its primary age free school meal-entitled students, £955 for those in the secondary sector, £310 for children in service families or £2,345 for students in care or adoption.
+In addition, there is funding for post-16 students at Green Lane and Fox Wood special schools on a national learner standard rate.